 - Special activities with your host (concert or sports tickets, entrance fees, spending money for refreshments or souvenirs)

-- Always make your own bed and keep your room clean weekly by removing garbage, vacuuming and washing your sheets.
+- Always make your own bed and keep your room clean by removing garbage, vacuuming and washing your sheets.
 Ask where to put your garbage and recycling.

 - Offer to help set and clear the table for shared meals, and/or put dishes in the dishwasher.